of ice and sky

 church prayers typed from memory using a faulty typewriter

 table, gingerbread, framed photo, writing on a wall

 Tomorrow in a year.
 The politics of Ips typographus.

 In this research project I look at the conflict surrounding the protection of Poland's Bialowieza Forest...

 SVLBRD.
 Shh.. my child, I will make your love eternal

 concrete, plant seeds, 260x70cm, 2017

 The Svalbard Global Seed Vault was created by the Norwegian government in order to preserve the seeds of plants, particularly those important to agriculture, to immortalise the diversity of species in the face of a changing climate and unstable politics.
 Ironically, because of the changing climate, the vault flooded recently, and although none of the samples were damaged, a hint of doubt was brought over this vault preserving hope for our uncertain future.

 Seeds promise a new life.
 Delicate, though resilient, they are the beginning.
 Here they are contrasted with the permanence of concrete, which seems to stop time and freeze the promise unfulfilled.
 Sometimes, the delicate seed causes a fracture in the concrete, breaking the illusion of security.

-One of the most commonplace materials of the modern world, concrete has a large carbon footprint, contributing to around 5% of yearly manmade CO2 emissions, placing it as the second-largest contributor, behind fossil fuels.
+One of the most commonplace materials of the modern world, concrete has a large carbon footprint, contributing to around 5% of yearly manmade CO2 emissions.